 Some moms think the baby's tiny spine looks a lot like a string of pearls — lots of little tiny bones in a line.
 It reminds me of the spine of dinosaur skeletons you see in natural history museums.

 Waiting for the first glimpse of Baby's face?
 The baby's face will look a little spooky — like a skull mask — from certain angles.
-But it will seem super cute if you see your little one sucking his thumb in-utero!
+But it will seem super-cute if you see your little one sucking his or her thumb in-utero.

 Amniotic fluid will be one of the darker things on the scan, and the harder tissue — such as bone — will appear bright.

 There really isn't much to preparing for the ultrasound.
-Usually, the sonogram imaging specialists will ask you to have a full bladder (but then what pregnant woman doesn't feel like she has a full bladder?).
-Depending on how long you have to sit in the waiting room, you may want to bring a bottle of water so that you can unload and refill while you wait — so that you aren't too uncomfortable.
+Usually, the sonogram imaging specialists will ask you to have a full bladder (but then, what pregnant woman doesn't feel like she has a full bladder?).
+Depending on how long you have to sit in the waiting room, you may want to bring a bottle of water so you can unload and refill while you wait so you aren't too uncomfortable.

 And you'll see personalized content just for you whenever you click the My Feed .